Mayfield's 598 yards lead Oklahoma past Oklahoma St. 62-52 - News 12 Now

 “It was a heck of a college football game,” Oklahoma State coach Mike Gundy said.
 “I just wish we had made a couple more plays later than they did.”

 Marquise Brown caught nine passes for a school-record 265 yards, and he had touchdown receptions of 84 and 77 yards for the Sooners (8-1, 5-1 Big 12, No. 5 CFP).
-Oklahoma gained 785 total yards.
+Oklahoma gained 785 total yards, tied for the fourth-most in school history and the Sooners’ second-best outing since 1988.

+Oklahoma, which entered the day tied for the Big 12 lead, positioned itself well to possibly reach the Big 12 Championship Game and strengthened its case for a spot in the College Football Playoff.

+“We win ballgames,” Mayfield said.
+“No matter how you put it, we win ballgames.
+It’s championship November.
+We keep winning, we’ll take care of our own destiny.”

 Justice Hill ran for a career-high 228 yards for Oklahoma State and James Washington caught seven passes for 128 yards and a touchdown before leaving the game in the second half with an ankle injury.